top of page

 • Julia Rizzo (B.S.
 Biology) - Effects of hypersalinity on native pond snails from the northeastern United States

 • Sara Cote (B.S.
-Biology) - Surveying aquatic biodiversity within the Adirondack Park using mtDNA barcoding
+Biology) - Surveying aquatic biodiversity within the Adirondack Park using mtDNA barcoding. **now a DVM student at Ross University School of Veterinary Science

 • Andrew Trudeau (B.S.
 Biology) - Comparisons of 16S and CO1 barcode markers in delineating two Caribbean nerite snails.